ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 Almost all C-like languages have the ternary conditional operator `?:`.
 Cix does not, at least at this time.

-Most such operators are pretty simple.
+Most operators are pretty simple.
 Some operators, however, parse a bit differently.
 Consider the following:

 * Direct Member Access (`a.b`): This expression is used to access members of structs.
 It results in an assignable expression (see "Assignable and Value Expressions") that points to member "b" in variable "a".
 * Pointer Member Access (`a->b`): This expression takes a pointer to a struct and follows it to find the named member.
 It's equivalent to `(*a).b`, and produces an assignable expression much like Direct Member Access.
 * Typecast (`(int)f`): This expression takes a sub-expression and converts it to a different type.
-Note that it isn't made of one token, but at least three (`(`, `int`, and `)`), and the middle token(s) can and will vary.
+Note that it isn't made of one token, but at least three (`(`, `int`, and `)`).
 * Array Access (`arr[(i * width) + j]`): This expression takes an expression producing an array/pointer as one operand and an expression producing an index into that array (or offset beyond that pointer) as another, producing the value at that address in the array.
 The expression is equivalent to `*(arr + ((i * width) + j))`.
 This is not unlike the typecast operator, in that it has multiple tokens and the inner tokens vary in type and count.
 * Function Invocation (`randomInt(1, 6)`): This takes a function name (or expression resulting in a function pointer), and a comma-delimited list of parameters, each an expression of its own, started and ended by parentheses.